 Java Plantation Life

 Location.
-38° 53.365′ N, 76° 32.935′ W. Marker is in Edgewater, Maryland, in Anne Arundel County.
+38° 53.355′ N, 76° 32.929′ W. Marker is in Edgewater, Maryland, in Anne Arundel County.
 Marker is on Dock Road.
-Touch for map.
-The marker is affixed to the Java Farm Tobacco Barn, Bldg 290 The marker is on the grounds of Smithsonian Environmental Research Center.
-Marker is in this post office area: Edgewater MD 21037, United States of America.
+The marker is affixed to the wall of the Java Farm Tobacco Barn.
+It is on the grounds of the Smithsonian

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Java Plantation Life (a few steps from this marker); a different marker also named Java Plantation Life (a few steps from this marker); a different marker also named Java Plantation Life (a few steps from this marker); a different marker also named Java Plantation Life (within shouting distance of this marker); Prized Property (about 800 feet away, measured in a direct line); Indians of the Chesapeake (approx. 0.3 miles away); Java History Trail (approx. 0.4 miles away); The Old South River Club (approx. 1.4 miles away).
+A different marker also named Java Plantation Life (here, next to this marker); a different marker also named Java Plantation Life (here, next to this marker); a different marker also named Java Plantation Life (a few steps from this marker); a different marker also named Java Plantation Life (a few steps from this marker); Prized Property (approx. 0.2 miles away); Indians of the Chesapeake (approx. 0.3 miles away); Java History Trail (approx. 0.4 miles away); The Old South River Club (approx. 1.4 miles away).
 Touch for a list and map of all markers in Edgewater.

-Categories. • Agriculture • Colonial Era • Waterways & Vessels •
+Categories. • African Americans • Agriculture • Colonial Era •

 Credits.
-This page was last revised on September 6, 2018.
-This page originally submitted on February 15, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 383 times since then and 55 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on February 15, 2015, by Don Morfe of Baltimore, Maryland.
-6, 7, 8. submitted on September 5, 2018, by Allen C. Browne of Silver Spring, Maryland.
-9, 10. submitted on September 6, 2018, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 14, 2018.
+This page originally submitted on February 16, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 249 times since then and 29 times this year.
+Photos: 1, 2, 3. submitted on February 16, 2015, by Don Morfe of Baltimore, Maryland.
+4, 5, 6. submitted on September 7, 2018, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.